yvesgurcan/yvesgurcan/README.md

 ## Bonjour !

-I'm an aspiring manager with a knack for empathetic communication and emotional intelligence.
+I'm an engineering manager with a knack for empathetic communication and emotional intelligence.
 I am passionate about supporting the success of my clients, teammates, and employer.
 Constantly looking for ways to do better and improve processes.
 I’ve been recognized by previous supervisors as a natural teacher and a skilled programmer.
 I strive to lead by example and follow the principles of positive leadership.

 - Want to chat?
 Schedule a call with me on [Calendly](https://calendly.com/yvesgurcan/chat).
 - My resume is available as a [PDF](https://yvesgurcan.com/resume.pdf).